Breaking Your Lease

 - The rental is unsafe of violates NY health and/or safety codes.

 - The apartment is uninhabitable.
-This would qualify as “constructively evicted” which means that by no supplying livable housing, your landlord has “evicted” you and so your responsibility to pay rent is removed.
+This would qualify as “constructively evicted,” which means that by not supplying livable housing, the landlord “evicts” the tenant and relieves them of their responsibility to pay rent.